-All documents will have the following basic titular attributes spirit:vendor, spirit:library, spirit:name, spirit:version.
+All IP-XACT documents use titular attributes spirit:vendor, spirit:library, spirit:name, spirit:version.

 A document typically represents one of: